gaurabdasgupta/ST-RBAC/README.md

 # Spatio Temporal Role Mining

-## maximal-biclique-enumeration
+## Maximal Biclique Enumeration Based Role Mining Algorithm

 ### Usage Instructions:

-Run the JAR file with the binary matrix file as argument:
+To compute the roles for the UA and PA files present in the datasets/greedyMBC_Ene_2008 folder, run:

-`java -jar MBEA.jar file.txt`
+`java -jar MBEA.jar filename.txt`

-#### To test:

-Go to the `examples` directory and execute it:
+for example:

-`java -jar ST-RBAC.jar matrix.txt`
+`java -jar MBEA.jar domino.txt`

 ### TODO:
-- Implement the improved version of MBEA algorithm
+- ~~Optimise the post processing part for computing the number of roles~~